 - Work out your website structure.
 This is one of the most time-consuming types of work since you need to estimate how to publish a large volume of content in the future.
 It’s also necessary to remember that after the planned SEO strategy is implemented, you may need to add new material.
 Make sure it will match the existing resource.
-Everything becomes more complicated if the structure already agreed by a website owner doesn’t correspond to the required SEO plan.

 - Develop a semantic kernel.
 A specialist carries out a detailed SEO analysis of user requests and prepares the selection of keywords.